-- Then depending on the chord, 2 or 3 notes are added to that root.
+- Then depending on what sound we want to achive, 2 or 3 notes are added to that root.
 For example, in a chord called Major, 2 notes are added.
 These two notes have higher pitch than the root.
 The main point is how much higher.
 In the Major chord the first note is 4 notes higher than the root, and second note is 7 notes higher than the root.
 We write this "root + 4 + 7".
 So if the root is 3C we get “3C + 3E + 3G”.
 These 3 notes named “3C Major” (root + chord name) give us nice happy sound.
 To see the notes used in current chord click on the down arrow in the top right corner.

 - Then usually note doubling is added.
 So the same notes that form primary chord are doubled 1 octave higher (or multiple octaves higher) or 1 octave lower (or multiple octaves lower).
 You can control the number of the doubled notes with the Pre and the Post.
 Click there for an example.
 By adding doubling notes we get more full sound.
 In many cases we also get different timbre (on the guitar, if the doubled note falls on the thinner string, for example).
 They nicely “fit in” because of the resonance frequency, which is exactly 2x, 4x, 8x... higher or lower than the frequency of primary notes.